If you’ve invested in a jogging stroller, you have many happy hours of jogging and baby-bonding ahead of you!

-You’d need to make sure that you’ve retracted the canopy and that it rests comfortably in the rear of the stroller.
+Make sure that you’ve retracted the canopy and that it rests comfortably in the rear of the stroller.
 This will help prevent it from getting damaged or caught in the sides of the stroller when you fold it.

 Remove All Accessories

-Depending on the brand of stroller that you have and the way which it folds, you may have to remove the easy accessible bar.
+Depending on the brand of stroller that you have and the way that it folds, you may have to remove the easy accessible bar.
 The easy accessible bar doubles as the baby tray that you can put snacks and the baby juice bottle in.

-Make sure that you’ve emptied the stroller and that there are no stuffed toys or other baby items inside the stroller.
+Make sure that you’ve emptied the stroller and that there are no toys or other baby items inside the stroller.